10 Water Saving Tips When Visiting Cape Town

 Cape Town is one of the most beautiful and popular tourist destinations in the world.

-As a visitor, you can help save water while on holiday by doing the following:
+As a visitor, you can help save water while on holiday by taking action:

-• Cut your showers down to two minutes.
+• Cut your showers down to less than 10 minutes.

 • Use your towel more than once.
 Instead of dropping it on the floor after a shower, hang it up.
 This will save water and electricity.

 • Don’t leave your taps running while you brush your teeth, soap up or shave.
-Turn off the tap during those in between times and use a reusable cup when brushing your teeth.
+Turn off the tap and use a reusable cup when brushing your teeth.

 • Hold off on getting your clothes laundered.
-Wait until you have a full load of dirty laundry before tossing them in the wash or asking the hotel to wash them.
+Wait until you have a full load of dirty laundry before tossing it in the wash.

 We never know the worth of water until the well is dry - Thomas Fuller